Katherine Neville, Duchess of Norfolk: Fourth marriage

-Her fourth and last marriage was infamous, known by contemporaries as the "diabolical marriage".
+Her fourth and last marriage in 1465 was infamous, known by contemporaries as the "diabolical marriage".
 She married John Woodville, brother of Queen Elizabeth.
 Chronicler William Worcester referred to the match as being rotting revenge for both parties "vindicta Bernardi inter cosdem postem putrit".
-He was 19 years old at the time of their marriage, while she was 65.
+He was 19 years old at the time of their marriage, while she was about 68.
 Nonetheless, she survived him, as he was executed in 1469 after the Battle of Edgecote, on the orders of her nephew Richard Neville, 16th Earl of Warwick, during a Lancastrian rebellion against Edward IV.
 Whether or not she was forced into her final marriage against her will is unclear, but the unsavoury details added to the deep dislike of the Queen's family among the ruling class, which greatly weakened the Yorkist dynasty.

 Death

 She was still alive in 1483, having survived all her children.
-She was last seen in public at the coronation of Richard III.
+She was last seen in public at the coronation of her nephew, Richard III.